MechanicalRock/mechanicalrock.github.io/_posts/2019-07-09-inception-pipelines-pt7.markdown

 Hi, I'm Pipeline Pete and I welcome you to "AWS things you should know about but don't".
 In this lesson we'll learn how to enable [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) at the [AWS Organizations](https://aws.amazon.com/organizations/) level so that you never have to think about setting it up again (or live with that perpetual niggling fear that someone has tampered with it inside your account).

-Typically you'll see [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) enabled within an account and recording events into an [S3 Bucket](https://aws.amazon.com/s3/).
+Typically you'll see [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) enabled within a single account and recording events into a local [S3 Bucket](https://aws.amazon.com/s3/).
 When it is done this way though, there is always a possibility that a rogue actor, with the right permissions, can tamper with it.

-However [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) can also be enabled through [AWS Organizations](https://aws.amazon.com/organizations/).
+[AWS CloudTrail](https://aws.amazon.com/cloudtrail/) can also be enabled through [AWS Organizations](https://aws.amazon.com/organizations/).
 This means you can pick your Security/Audit account to receive **ALL** the trail events and the individual accounts don't get a chance to tamper with them as they never see the trail.
 You even get the additional benefit that any new accounts that get added to your [AWS Organizations](https://aws.amazon.com/organizations/) automatically start recording events into the bucket.

 When I asked around about this feature no one else knew about it!
-Big shout out to [James](https://www.linkedin.com/in/jamesbromberger) for pointing me in the right direction!
+Big shout out to [James Bromberger](https://www.linkedin.com/in/jamesbromberger) for pointing me in the right direction!

 ## Prerequisites